FROSTR-ORG/.github/profile/README.md

 Simple k-of-n remote signing and key management protocol for nostr, using the powers of FROST.

-This project was originally hacked together for the TABCONF 2024 hackathon competition.
+This project was originally hacked together for the TABCONF 2024 hackathon competition by @cmdruid and @austinkelsay.

 ## Features